charmychancey/MazeRush/ProjectDocumentation.md

 A health bar was also implemented to show the battery level of the phone, so that the player knows how much battery is left to find a power outlet as soon as possible before the player dies.
 This was inspired from the healthbar used in assignment 4. [health bar script](https://github.com/charmychancey/MazeRush/blob/main/MazeRush/Assets/HealthBar.cs)

-In Addition, Overall environment was also implemented, such as the flooring to make it look similar to the floor in the library.
+In addition, the overall environment was also implemented, such as the flooring to make it look similar to the floor in the library.

 ## Assistance/Odds and Ends

 (Continued Main-Role: Risa Sathe)

 * _Animation_: Assited in implementing player animation, and also assisted in player movement and motion.

 ## Movement/Physics

-(Main-Role: Donald Lieu)

-*Standard Physics Movement* - Our game uses the standard Unity physics model for movement.
-We apply forces to the player while input is being recieved and allow the physics system to control the release period of our movement curve.
-We shortened the "release" period of the movement curve to make the controls feel more crisp by adjusting the drag field of the rigidbody.
-At the same time, the "release" period is still long enough so that it feels like the character has some weight behind them without sliding around.
+**Describe the basics of movement and physics in your game.
+Is it the standard physics model?
+What did you change or modify?
+Did you make your movement scripts that do not use the physics system?**

 ## Animation and Visuals